-Ken Viscarello, Chairman, is shareholder and director at Sheehan, Phinney, Bass + Green, PA.
+Ken Viscarello, Immediate Past Chair, is shareholder and director at Sheehan, Phinney, Bass + Green, PA.
 He is the current Chairman of the Board of Special Olympics New Hampshire, and is a former board member of the Special Olympics United States Leadership Council.
 Viscarello served as chairman of the board of trustees of Intown Manchester from 2001 to 2003.
 His practice focuses in the area of affordable housing development, and he represents many housing and community development clients, including Neighborworks Greater Manchester and Families in Transition.
 He lives in Manchester.

 Christopher Rogers, Treasurer, of Francestown is a C.P.A. in Amherst who has served individuals and businesses for over 35 years.
 He is very active in community affairs.
 He was formerly the chairman of the board and treasurer of St. Joseph's Hospital in Nashua and formerly the president of the Souheghan Nursing Association in Milford.
 He is currently a board member and past president of the Milford Rotary Club.
 He is also a board member of the Francestown Land Trust.

-Sue Booth became the owner of Vintage Kitchens in 1995, after working as a speech therapist for many years.
+Sue Booth, Secretary, became the owner of Vintage Kitchens in 1995, after working as a speech therapist for many years.
 She discovered her love for kitchens, renovations and space planning after purchasing a small bungalow on the east end of Manchester.
 Her research and study of kitchens appropriate for her purchases resulted in her current career choice as a kitchen designer.
 Architectural study remains a favorite hobby of Sue and her husband Steve, a finish carpenter.
 In addition to her strong interest in preservation and restoration, Sue enjoys gardening, knitting, sewing, and antique hunting.
 She lives in Canterbury.

 Nick Mitchell is the President of MC2, Inc, a marketing and strategic planning firm he founded in 1992.
 Nick graduated from The Lawrenceville School in Lawrenceville, NJ and Boston University, where he earned a BA in Economics.
 Nick has developed marketing strategies and advertising campaigns for a diverse group of clients including Agfa Corporation, Anheuser-Busch, Bitstream, Caterpillar Tractor and GTE/Sylvania.
 He has also managed communications and media relations for several US Senate and House campaigns and currently serves as Vice President/Communications Director of Americans for Campaign Reform, an advocacy group based in Washington, DC.
 Nick is a former Chairman of the Board of The Fells historic estate in Newbury, NH, and former Chair of the Board of The Friends Program in Concord, NH.
 He lives in Warner in an historic cape built in 1796.